 FHFA-OIG looks forward to working with FOIA requesters to respond effectively and efficiently to FOIA requests.
 FOIA/Privacy Act requests should be submitted in writing, either electronically, by fax, or by regular mail (see “Submitting Your Request,” below, for contact information).
 All mail sent to FHFA-OIG via the United States Postal Service is routed through a national irradiation facility, a process that may delay delivery.
 FHFA-OIG will not accept telephone requests.

-Include the following information in your FOIA/Privacy Act request:
+If you do not use the fillable form, please be sure to include the following information in your FOIA/Privacy Act request:

 - Your full name and address (street, city, state, and zip code).